Syhlo/Nazarick-Valheim/BepInEx/plugins/PlanBuild/README.md

   * __Show the transform bound grid__: Shows a grid around the blueprints' bounds to visualize the blueprints' edges. (default __false__)
   * __Tooltip enabled__: Show a tooltip with a bigger thumbnail for blueprint pieces. (default __true__)
   * __Tooltip Color__: Set the background color for the tooltip on blueprint pieces.
+  * __Undo queue name__: Global name of the blueprint undo queue used for bp.undo and bp.redo commands.
+Can be set to the same value as other mods' config (if supported) to combine their undo queues. (default __blueprintqueue__)
 * __Directories__
   * __Blueprint search directory__ Base directory to scan (recursively) for blueprints and vbuild files, relative paths are relative to the valheim.exe location (default __.__)
   * __Save directory__: Directory to save blueprint files, relative paths are relative to the valheim.exe location (default __BepInEx/config/PlanBuild/blueprints__)